GBSVM: Granular-ball Support Vector Machine: Related Work

-Fig. 3 shows a heuristic solution strategy for (\ref{equ:GBC}).
-As shown in Fig. 3, the whole dataset is regarded as an initial granular-ball, whose purity is the worst and can not describe the distribution of the dataset.
-When the purity of a granular-ball is lower than the purity threshold, the quality of this granular-ball does not meet the condition and needs to continue being split until the purities of its sub-granular-balls are no less than the purity threshold.
+Fig. \ref{fig:GBgeneration} shows a heuristic solution strategy for (\ref{equ:GBC}).
+Taking classification as an example, the process of the granular-ball generation is shown in Fig. \ref{fig:GBgeneration}.
+To simulate the ``global precedence'' of human cognition, the whole dataset is regarded as an initial granular-ball, whose purity is the worst and can not describe the distribution of the dataset.
+When the purity of a granular-ball is lower than the purity threshold, the quality of this granular-ball does not meet the condition and needs to continue being split from coarse to fine until the purities of its sub-granular-balls are no less than the purity threshold.
 The higher the purity of the generated granular-balls, the better the consistency with the data distribution of the original dataset.
-Each granular-ball also has a label, which is consistent with the label of the majority samples in the granular-ball.
+Each granular-ball also has a label, which is consistent with the label of the majority of samples in the granular-ball.
 The process of the granular-ball generation is as Fig. \ref{fig:GBgeneration}.
-As shown in Fig. \ref{fig:splitting}(a), there are two classes, so the initial granular-ball is split into two granular-balls.
+As shown in Fig. \ref{fig:splitting}(a), there are two classes, so the initial granular-ball is split into two granular-balls using k-means or k-division.
 As the purity of each granular-ball is not high enough, the two granular-balls continue to be split.
 As the splitting process continues, the purity of each granular-ball increases, and the decision boundary becomes clear until the purities of all granular-balls meet the stop condition as shown in Fig. \ref{fig:splitting}(c).
 Fig. \ref{fig:splitting}(d) shows the final granular-balls extracted from Fig. \ref{fig:splitting}(c).
+It is worth noting that the radius of each ball in Fig. \ref{fig:splitting} is the average of all points in the ball, so all sample points are not fully covered.